Diophantine Geometry over Groups IX: Envelopes and Imaginaries

 \vglue 1pc \proclaim{Theorem 2.1} Let $F_k=<a_1,\ldots,a_k>$ be a non-abelian free group, and let:

-be the definable equivalence relation associated with conjugation over $F_k$.
-Then $Conj(x_1,x_2)$ is an imaginary. \endproclaim
+be the definable equivalence relation that is associated with conjugation over $F_k$.
+Then $Conj(x_1,x_2)$ is not real. \endproclaim

-\nfp To prove that conjugation is an imaginary, we need to show that there is no positive integer $m$ and a (definable) function: $f:F_k \to F_k^m$ that maps each conjugacy class in $F_k$ to a point, and distinct conjugacy classes to distinct points in $F_k^m$.
-To prove that there is no such function, we use the precise (geometric) description of a definable set that was obtained using the sieve procedure for quantifier elimination presented in [Se6] (the same description that we used in proving the stability of free and hyperbolic groups in [Se8]), and the Diophantine envelope of a definable set that was constructed in theorem 1.3.
+\nfp To prove that conjugation is not real, we need to show that there is no positive integer $m$ and a (definable) function: $f:F_k \to F_k^m$ that maps each conjugacy class in $F_k$ to a point, and distinct conjugacy classes to distinct points in $F_k^m$.
+To prove that there is no such function, we use the precise (geometric) description of a definable set that was obtained using the sieve procedure for quantifier elimination that is presented in [Se6] (the same description that we used in proving the stability of free and hyperbolic groups in [Se9]), and the Diophantine envelope of a definable set that was constructed in theorem 1.3.

 Recall that by the output of the sieve procedure [Se6], with a definable set $L(p)$ there are associated rigid and solid limit groups (with respect to the parameter subgroup $<p>$), $Term_1,\ldots,Term_s$, and with each limit group, $Term_i$, there are associated sets $B_j(Term_i)$, $j=1,\ldots,4$, that are described in the first section, so that $L(p)$ is the finite union: